Christian Palestinian Aramaic: Corpus

-The only surviving original compositions in CPA are inscriptions in mosaics and rock caves (lavras), magical silver amulets and a single short magical booklet.
+The only surviving original texts in CPA are inscriptions in mosaics and rock caves (lavras), magical silver amulets and a single short magical booklet.
 All other surviving manuscript compositions are translations of Greek originals.

-Many of the palimpsests come from Saint Catherine's Monastery in Sinai (e.g., the Codex Climaci Rescriptus), but some also from Mar Saba (e.g., part of the Codex Sinaiticus Rescriptus), the Cairo Genizah and the Umayyad Mosque in Damascus.
+Many of the palimpsests come from Saint Catherine's Monastery in the Sinai Peninsula (e.g., the Codex Climaci Rescriptus), but some also from Mar Saba (e.g., part of the Codex Sinaiticus Rescriptus), the Cairo Genizah and the Umayyad Mosque in Damascus.
 They often transmit rare texts lost in the Greek transmission (e.g. the Transitus Mariae; the hitherto unknown martyrdom of Patriklos of Caesarea, one of the eleven followers of Pamphilus of Caesarea; and a missing quire of Codex Climaci Rescriptus), or offer valuable readings for the textual criticism of the Septuagint.

-Inscriptions have been found in Palestine at ʿEn Suweinit, near ʿAbūd, at ʿUmm er-Rūs, in the Church of Saint Anne in Jerusalem, at Hippos in Galilee, and at Khirbet Qastra near Haifa.
-In Transjordan, inscriptions have been found on Mount Nebo (ʿAyūn Mūsa), in the vicinity of Amman (Khayyān el-Mushrif) and on tomb stones in Khirbet es-Samra.
+Inscriptions have been found in Palestine at ʿEn Suweinit, near ʿAbūd, at ʿUmm er-Rūs, in the Church of Saint Anne in Jerusalem, in the vicinity of Hippos at Uyun el-Umm in Galilee, and at Khirbet Qastra near Haifa.
+In the Transjordan, inscriptions have been found on Mount Nebo (ʿAyūn Mūsa), in the vicinity of Amman (Khayyān el-Mushrif) and on tombstones in Khirbet es-Samra.

 The manuscripts include a short letter on papyrus from Khibert Mird and at least one wooden board.
 The parchment manuscript fragments are Biblical (mostly in the form of lectionaries), Patristic, theological (e.g. the catecheses by Cyril of Jerusalem and homilies by John Chrysostom), hagiographic (mostly martyrs' lives) or apocryphal (e.g., the Transitus Mariae).
-The only dated manuscript is the Gospel lectionary of 1030.
+There are only three dated manuscripts, the Gospel lectionaries of 1030, 1104, and 1118.